-China issues death sentence for man who set ex-wife on fire during livestream
+China issues death sentence for man who set ex-wife on fire during live stream

 Two weeks later, Lhamo again reported the ongoing abuse to the police, who, according to Dolma, told her it was her problem as she had chosen to remarry.

-In May, after Tang chocked Lhamo and threatened her with a knife, she sought help from a government agency to protect women’s rights, Dolma told the New York Times.
-The agency reportedly dismissed Lhamo, saying that other women were facing worse.
+In May, after Tang choked Lhamo and threatened her with a knife, she sought help from a government agency to protect women’s rights, Dolma told the New York Times.
+The agency reportedly dismissed Lhamo, saying other women were facing worse.

-Lhamo once more filed for divorce and fled to her family.
+Lhamo once more filed for divorce and fled back to her family.
 In early June, Tang went looking for her and, when Dolma would not disclose Lhamo’s location, reportedly hit Dolma and broke her jaw, according to the South China Morning Post.
 Dolma reported the incident to the police, who allegedly questioned and then released Tang.

 A few weeks later, a court granted Lhamo her divorce — but afforded Tang full custody of their two sons.